-In Semester 2 each year, a meeting is organised by the School for all current students who wish to undertake Honours in Psychology.
+In Semester 2 each year, a meeting is organised in September by the School for all current students who wish to undertake Honours in Psychology.
 The meeting time and location will be advertised via Level 3 psychology Moodle sites.
 If you are a third year student and wish to apply to commence Honours in Psychology the very next year, it is important that you attend this meeting.
-Information about Honours in Psychology will be provided at this meeting, including a list of available supervisors and their research interests, and a supervisor/research area nomination form.
+Information about Honours in Psychology will be provided at this meeting, including a list of available supervisors and their research interests.

 Students will be notified in December of the outcome of their application.